 Harvard Business Review, Forbes, and the Huffington Post have recently run articles on CEOs who meditate, highlighting an impressive array of innovative meditation based initiatives springing up inside all kinds of corporate environments.
 And it seems that everyone from the Boston Red Sox to the Seattle Seahawks, Hugh Jackman, and Oprah all practice meditation regularly.
 Even the legal profession has recognized the benefits of mindfulness meditation and offers several programs for its professionals to help them deal with their unique stressors.

 Care to try a little?
 Get comfy in your favorite chair, close your eyes, feel your breath coming in and going out, and just watch what your mind and body are doing.
 No judgments or commentary required, just observe; and if you do find that you’re talking to yourself ~ please be gentle, kind, compassionate.
 And then just come back to observing the mind and body, letting go, settling into the present moment with ease.
 Repeat as many times as the mind wanders away.
 You ask “How do I do that?”
 Well, that’ll have to be for another post…

 If you haven’t begun you own meditation exploration, no worries, we’ve got you covered!
-Shortly after the first of the year, Revitalize will be offering an evidence based stress reduction program utilizing mindfulness meditation.
+Shortly after the first of the year, Forum Health Akron will be offering an evidence based stress reduction program utilizing mindfulness meditation.
 In fact it’s the very same program developed at the UMASS Medical Center that began the whole mindfulness revolution, and I’d love to see you there!